wing5wong/artisan-whs-static/source/_events/2020-02-20_quiz-night.md

 Get together a team of no more than 5 people - they can be Teachers, Friends or Family, with at least 2 students from WHS.
 Choose a Team name (be creative)!

-The Academic Prefects will be selling tickets outside the Student Centre at 1st break ALL next week (week 6), and Monday and Tuesday of week 7.
+The Academic Prefects will be selling tickets outside the Canteen at 1st break ALL week (week 6), and Monday and Tuesday of week 7.

 Tickets are $20 per Team.
 The Quiz will be held on Wednesday 11 March in the School Hall starting at 6pm, you need to be seated by 5.45pm.